Skip to Content

 When you press tightly the cabbage in the jar all the juice will rise up and you don’t need to add water at all.

-• Cover the top of the mixture with a weight to keep it submerged under its juices.
+• Cover the top of the cabbage mixture with a weight to keep it submerged under its juices.
 You can use these weights or improvise with something like a small heavy glass jar filled with water like I did.
 Keeping the red cabbage kraut in an anaerobic environment (submerged in the liquid) during the fermentation period is the key to prevent spoilage of the upper layer.

 Process shots showing how to place weight on sauerkraut to release juice when storing.